-To provide quicker access to frequently used commands, a small Quick Menu icon is displayed in the top-left corner of the page contents of each tile.
+To provide quicker access to frequently used commands, a small Quick Menu icon is displayed in the bottom-right corner of the page contents of each tile.
 The Quick Menu is especially useful when the toolbars are hidden or when the Tile Tabs WE toolbar button has overflowed off the toolbar.

-To perform frequently used commands, hover the mouse over the Quick Menu icon, and then select one of the five available commands:
+To perform frequently used commands, hover the mouse over the Quick Menu icon, and then select one of the available commands:

 • Refresh Layout

 • Sync Scroll

 • Add Tile (Above, Left, Right or Below)

 Note, the Quick Menu icon is not displayed in some special pages (e.g. about: or chrome://...).